heimrichhannot/contao-twig-support-bundle/README.md

     # Enable twig templates to be loaded by contao (enabled overriding core templates and select twig templates in the contao backend).
     enable_template_loader: false
 ```

+## Credits
+* thanks to [m-vo](https://github.com/m-vo) and his [Twig Bundle](https://github.com/m-vo/contao-twig) which implementation was in inspiration and inital basis for this bundle.